gopro/gpmf-parser/README.md

 # GPMF Introduction

-General Purpose Metadata Format (although it originals are GoPro Metadata Format.)
+General Purpose Metadata Format, originally GoPro Metadata Format.
 The GPMF structured storage format was originally proposed to store high-frequency periodic sensor within a video file like an MP4.
 Action cameras like that from GoPro have limited computing resources beyond that need to store video and audio, so any telemetry storage needed to be lightweight in computation, memory usage and storage bandwidth.
 While JSON and XML systems where initially considered, the burden of the embedded camera system was too great, so something simpler was needed.
 While the proposed GPMF structure could be used stand-alone, our intended implementation uses an additional time-indexed track with an MP4, and with an application marker within JPEG images.
 GPMF share a Key, Length, Value structure (KLV), similar to Quicktime atoms or Interchange File Format (IFF), but better for self-describing sensor data.
 Problems solved:

 * The contents of new Keys can be parsed without prior knowledge.
 * Nested structures can be defined without &#39;Key&#39; dictionary.